LSSTDESC/TXPipe/README.md

 Needs the ceci DESC library on the python path (which is not quite stable enough to be worth a setup.py yet).

+On NERSC (Cori) - see the instructions below

 Cori
 ----